venders/smoke_detector/README.md

 ----

 1. Add support for JS reporting snippets
-2. Refactor provider configurations into plug-and-play classes
-3. Add support for all configuration settings
+2. Add support for all configuration settings
-4. Only allow one provider at a time similar to fog's config (necessary for gem publication)
+3. Only allow one provider at a time similar to fog's config (necessary for gem publication)